VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/queries/validate-coupon.md

 # validateCoupon ==~query~==

-`validateCoupon` queries whether the provided coupon is valid or not.
+This is to query whether the provided coupon is valid or not.

 ## Arguments